Mount Berryman, Queensland: Education

 There are no schools in Mount Berryman.
-The nearest primary schools are Blenheim State School in neighbouring Blenheim to the north, Laidley District State School in Laidley to the north-west, and Mount Sylvia State School in Mount Sylvia to the west.
-The nearest secondary schools are Laidley State High School in Laidley and Lockyer District State High School in Gatton to the north.
+The nearest government primary schools are Blenheim State School in neighbouring Blenheim to the north, Laidley District State School in Laidley to the north-west, and Mount Sylvia State School in Mount Sylvia to the west.
+The nearest government secondary schools are Laidley State High School in Laidley and Lockyer District State High School in Gatton to the north.